Do You Have the Truth? (Luke 24:13-27)

 In order to have the truth, you have to have the right facts.
 You have to know the right things.
 Jesus appeared to two men on the road to Emmaus to make sure they had the right facts about the Bible and the Messiah.
 Luke 24:13-17,

-The men were talking over the facts about Jesus.
-They were discussing the meaning of everything that happened.
-They did not recognize Jesus, but because his identity was hidden from them.
-They were shocked that he had “no idea” of the recent events.
+were discussing the meaning of everything that happened.
+They did not recognize Jesus, but because his

 Human beings are meaning makers.
 Pastor and Counselor Paul Tripp explains this concept in his book, How People Change,